 While these are positive signs, the number of women in major leadership roles lacks in comparison to men.
 Researchers from the 2018-2019 Women’s Report from The Global Entrepreneurship Monitor (GEM) found that Total Entrepreneurial Activity (TEA) among women was only 10.2 percent.

 Nevertheless, women entrepreneurs across the world are guiding their companies to massive success.
-In this article, discover the top 10 female business leaders dominating their markets.
+Leaders like Sara Blakely, have proven that women in business have their place founding and leading companies.
+In this article, discover the top 10 women business leaders dominating their markets.
 These “Women to Watch in 2020” provide inspiration and insight into what it takes to build a successful startup.
 Learn more about how they’re innovating their industries and acting as leaders within their organizations.